These are inarguably the best musical themes from all the Star Wars films

 John Williams has written hours and hours of music for the Star Wars movies.
 But which individual bits are the best?
 We've decided...

-In The Sunday Times this weekend you'll find an interview with Peckham-raised actor John Boyega, who was plucked from obscurity to star in the new Star Wars trilogy and is now returning to the London stage for a new production of Woyzeck.
+In The Sunday Times you'll find an interview with Peckham-raised actor John Boyega, who was plucked from obscurity to star in the new Star Wars trilogy and is now returning to the London stage for a new production of Woyzeck.
 But it's his work in Star Wars that we're interested in: how did composer John Williams characterise Boyega as Finn?

 “I’m a stormtrooper.
 Like all of them, I was taken from a family I'll never know and was raised to do one thing.”
 With those words, John Boyega's Finn sets out his emotional stall in The Force Awakens - it's a key moment, scored beautifully by John Williams.